Understanding Dementia Stages and Symptoms: A Comprehensive Guide

 Dietary influences play a considerable role in an individual’s cognitive health; thus, monitoring regular food intake could serve as a preventive measure against dementia.

-A diet rich in antioxidants, fatty acids, and other brain-healthy foods has been linked to improved cognition while reducing the risk of dementia.
+A diet rich in antioxidants, omega-3 fatty acids, and other brain-healthy foods has been linked to improved cognition while reducing the risk of dementia.

 Conversely, diets high in saturated fats have been associated with cognitive decline over time due to their potential contribution to brain inflammation and oxidative stress.